 The Study Group consists of approximately two dozen former officials, civil-society leaders, policy intellectuals, and specialists from the United States, Mexico, El Salvador, Guatemala, and Honduras who embrace the initiative’s goals and commit energy to realizing them.
-The Study Group met throughout the region over a three-year period.
+In its first phase, the Study Group met throughout the region over a three-year period.
 Its findings and recommendations were informed by a series of commissioned briefing papers and reports that were published in English and Spanish and disseminated widely, using the two partnering institutions’ networks in the region and formidable communications capabilities.

 The Study Group’s mission is twofold:

-For more information on the Regional Migration Study Group, contact Study Group Project Manager Victoria Rietig at 202-266-1913 or email@example.com.
+For more information on the Regional Migration Study Group, contact Project Manager Victoria Rietig at 202-266-1913 or firstname.lastname@example.org.